 In Greece, and particularly in Crete, the locals nearly always eat 'Mezedes' style.
 This generally means ordering several dishes, starters and/or main plates, whatever takes your fancy, to put in the middle of the table for all to share.
 It's a very sociable way to eat and a great way of tasting lots of different dishes!
 Don't be shy in the amount you order, or if you only find yourselves ordering starters - any combination is acceptable.
-The cost of a dinner for two with local wine and local dishes is approximately 35 - 40 Euros.
+The cost of a dinner for two with local wine and local dishes is approximately 40 Euros.

-When ordering fish in Crete you will find the price on the menu relates to a cost per kilo.
+When ordering fish in Crete you will usually find the price on the menu relates to a cost per kilo.
 Don't be put off by this.
-You are expected to go into the kitchen, choose your fish and then it will be weighed in front of you, so you know what you will pay.
+You are expected to go into the kitchen, choose your fish which will be weighed in front of you, so you know what you will pay.

 Nearly all tavernas sell their own 'open' wine, known as village wine.
-It is something of an acquired taste but it goes well with the local food.
+It can be something of an acquired taste but it goes very well with the local food.
 The Greeks are very proud of their wine and nearly all Cretans make their own.
-The white is usually always very drinkable but the red varies quite a lot.
-If you are unsure you can always ask if you can try the wine before you agree to it.
-Prices of local 'village' wine are usually between 3 and 5 euros per half litre.
+Prices of local 'village' wine are usually around 5 or 6 euros per half litre.

-In Rethymnon there is a huge choice of tavernas and you will soon find your favourites as you wander the narrow lanes and sea front.
-The tavernas on the Venetian Harbour tend to be a little more expensive, but the little extra maybe worth it for the lovely position.
-Just be aware that on the harbour front the waiters do tend to 'hardsell' the food, particularly fresh fish, so don't be brow beaten into ordering what they suggest rather than what you want.
+In Rethymnon there is a huge choice of tavernas, and you will soon find your favourites as you wander the narrow lanes and sea front.
+The tavernas on the Venetian Harbour tend to be a little more expensive, but the little extra maybe worth it for the lovely position and fresh fish.
+Just be aware that on the harbour front the waiters do tend to 'hard-sell' the food, particularly fresh fish, so don't be brow beaten into ordering what they suggest rather than what you want.